microsoft/PowerToys/README.md

 - Continued warning count reduction.
 This release ~80 removed
 - StyleCop enabled E2E
 - FxCop starting to be added in E2E

+#### New experiential PowerToys utility - Video conference muting:

+**Note:** This is only included in the [pre-release version of PowerToys installer][github-prerelease-link].
+This PowerToy requires Windows 10 1903 (build 18362) or later.

+Back in the June timeframe, we started prototyping an idea.
+With COVID-19, we're all multi-tasking and trying to make the best of everything and being able to quickly mute while on a conference call is critical regardless of where you are on your computer and what application has focus.

+The utility will mute not just your audio but your video as well with a single keystroke.
+You can do audio, video both.
+We knew this would impact our roadmap and goals but felt extremely strong that this is the right decision.
+We're all multi-tasking and trying to make the best of everything and being able to quickly mute while on a conference call is critical regardless of where you are on your computer.

+We know we have some issues and we have a [master tracking issue - #6246](https://github.com/microsoft/PowerToys/issues/6246).

+To use:

+- Set your camera to the PowerToys Video driver in the target application
+- <kbd>Win</kbd>+<kbd>N</kbd> to toggle both Audio and Video at the same time
+- <kbd>Win</kbd>+<kbd>Shift</kbd>+<kbd>O</kbd> to toggle video
+- <kbd>Win</kbd>+<kbd>Shift</kbd>+<kbd>A</kbd> to toggle microphone

+For a more information, head over to the [Video conference mute overview][vidConfOverview]

 ### What is being planned for 0.23